jtablesaw/tablesaw/README.md

 Tablesaw
 =======

-Tablesaw is a high-performance in-memory data table, tools for data crunching, and a column-oriented storage format.
-In Java.
+Tablesaw is a high-performance in-memory data table in Java.

 ###What makes it unique:
 Tablesaw's design is driven by two ideas:
-First, almost no-one needs distributed analytics.
-On a single server, table saw will let you work _interactively_ with a 2,000,000,000 row table.
+First, few people need distributed analytics.
+On a single server, Tablesaw lets you work _interactively_ with a 2,000,000,000 row table.
 (We plan to raise that ceiling, btw.)
 Second, it should be super easy to use: To that end we happily steal ideas from everything from spreadsheets to specialized column stores like KDB.

-You can find an introductory tutorial here: https://jtablesaw.wordpress.com/an-introduction/
+You can find an introductory __tutorial__ here: https://jtablesaw.wordpress.com/an-introduction/

-The JavaDoc can be found here: http://lwhite1.github.io/tablesaw/apidocs/
+The __JavaDoc__ can be found here: http://lwhite1.github.io/tablesaw/apidocs/

+If you have __questions of any kind__: Ask them in the Issues section of this Repo.

+A reasonably stable version will be on __Maven Central__ at the end of July, with the 1.0 release in September.

 ###What Tablesaw does today:
-* Import data from RDBMS and CSV files
+* Import data from RDBMS and CSV files, local or remote (http, S3, etc.)
 * Add and remove columns
 * Sort
 * Filter
 * Group
 * Perform map and reduce operations
 * Run descriptive stats (mean, min, max, median, etc.)
-* Store tables in a compressed columnar storage format
+* Store tables in a very-fast, compressed columnar storage format

 ### What Tablesaw will do in the future:
-* Load data remotely from HDFS, S3, and off the Web using HTTP
 * Interactive graphics
 * Integrated machine learning
 * More specialized column types and operations: (lat/lon, time interval, money)